GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 ## SDK CLI

 The `create-kpt-functions` package (installed as `devDependencies`), provides a CLI for managing the NPM package you created above.
-The CLI sub-commands can be invoked via `npm run`, e.g.:
+The CLI sub-commands can be invoked via `npm run`.
+For example, to add a new function to the package:

 ```console
 npm run kpt:function-create -- --help